Page Reviewed / Updated – Oct. 15, 2024

 Pennsylvania Non-Medicaid Assistance Programs

-Pennsylvania offers a non-Medicaid assistance program, which is offered as an alternative to assisted living or home care.
-The PA Domiciliary Care Program, which is often referred to as PA Dom Care, pays a fixed amount to help seniors live in the homes of caregivers.
+The Pennsylvania Domiciliary Care program is a non-Medicaid assistance program that is offered as an alternative to assisted living or home care.
+Often referred to as Dom Care, this program pays a fixed amount to help seniors live in the homes of caregivers.
 Personal care assistance is covered in addition to room and board.

 Another program is the PA Options Program, through which home support and services are provided.
 Benefits include personal care, home health, home modifications, durable medical equipment, assistive technology, counseling, and adult day care.

-In the area of prescription assistance, PA offers the Pharmaceutical Assistance Contract for the Elderly (PACE, PACE Plus Medicare, and PACENET) programs.
+In the area of prescription assistance, Pennsylvania offers the Pharmaceutical Assistance Contract for the Elderly (PACE and PACENET) programs.
 These programs are designed for lower income, elderly state residents who do not qualify for Medicaid.
-Learn more about these programs here.

 To make home modifications or purchase assistive technology for the home, there are zero interest and low-interest loans, as well as grants from the Pennsylvania Assistive Technology Foundation (PATF).